Adamant-im/AIPs/AIPS/aip-18.md

 In the overview, decentralized file transfer includes:

 - Encrypting a file utilizing the same end-to-end encryption as specified in [AIP-4](https://aips.adamant.im/AIPS/aip-4)
+- Generating file ID
-- Uploading an encrypted file to a decentralized storage node and receiving its ID
+- Uploading an encrypted file to a decentralized storage node
 - Sending this ID to a recipient in the ADM rich text message
 - Whenever later, a recipient decrypts the ADM messages, downloads a file (from any node of decentralized storage), and decrypts it

 While encrypting and receiving/decrypting steps are described in other AIPs, sending file IDs in messages requires a specification.

-After a client has a file ID, it sends an ADM rich message as described in [AIP-5](https://aips.adamant.im/AIPS/aip-5)), containing storage and file information.
+After a client has the file ID, it sends an ADM rich message as described in [AIP-5](https://aips.adamant.im/AIPS/aip-5)), containing storage and file information.
 The `file_id` field represents the unique identifier of a file.
 Other fields provide additional information such as file type, size, preview ID, file name, and nonces for encryption.

 ## Syntax